R Praggnanandhaa in 2026: World No. 8 Indian Grandmaster and Candidates Qualifier

 His chess journey began when he was just eight years old, and in 2013 he won the World Youth Chess Championship Under-8 title.
-With an IQ of around 170, Praggnanandhaa is considered one of the most talented and skilled chess players of today.
+Pragg is quick to pick up on board positions, which comes from his practice and focus – something that puts him among the top players.
 He is the youngest player to become an International Master, as well as the second youngest Grandmaster in the world.
 In view of his excellent performance, he has also been awarded the Arjuna Award by the Government of India.

 Rameshbabu Praggnanandhaa Personal Life and Family